 We place emphasis on a curriculum that develops the whole child.
 Through our school values – Challenge, Honesty, Ownership, Courage and Collaboration - we ensure that the wellbeing of all members of the school community is at the centre of our life in school and the key to raising academic success.
 Our children gain a sound knowledge of their own value and purpose, with the ability to make choices and decisions in life that show their understanding of right and wrong.

 Our context rich curriculum, which has high expectations for all, is mapped to include full coverage of the National and EYFS curriculum.
 It provides a range of learning experiences for our children, which broaden their understanding of the Local, British and Global Community.
 Our curriculum offer is designed and adapted, in order to challenge, engage and motivate our learners to take responsibility for themselves and others.
-Our ultimate goal being that they progress academically and become honest, successful and confident individuals, who make positive contributions to the community and society - both now and in the future.
+Our ultimate goal being that they progress academically and personally so that they become honest, successful and confident individuals, who make positive contributions to the community and society - both now and in the future.
 We have developed our curriculum so that it is designed to support children with retention of subject knowledge and to develop long-term memory skills.

 “The broad curriculum is well planned to give pupils a wide range of experiences and broaden their horizons.”